 You will then be asked to input your page name, and add a category to describe your page.
 We suggest you type in ‘Car Dealership’, and then select that option when it appears.
 Once you’ve selected your category, a few more boxes will appear.
 Make sure you fill these out too!

 4. Complete the profile information

-You should then add a profile picture – we suggest your company logo – and a cover image.
+We suggest using your logo for your profile picture, as that’s what people recognise.
 Your cover image needs to be 851 pixels by 315 pixels and is not allowed to include more than 20% text.
 It is the perfect place for you to sell your business to anyone who lands on your page.

-Take a look at the Spidersnet Facebook page for an example of a good looking profile…
+Take a look at the Spidersnet Facebook page below for an example of a good looking profile…

 In the beginning you will want to work hard to get a bit of a following.
 It can, often be daunting starting from 0 followers, which is why we would recommend asking all of your friends and family to ‘like’ your page.
 This will help to get the numbers up initially.
 It’s even better if you persuade your friends who actually take an interest in your dealership to like your page as they are more likely to respond to and share your interesting posts – more on that later.

-“To build you audience invite your Facebook friends who are genuinely interested in your business and invite customers you already do business with”- Facebook
+“To build you audience invite your Facebook friends who are genuinely interested in your business and invite customers you already do business with”

 Once you have asked your friends to like your page, it’s time to start asking customers old and new to take the time out to do the same.
 If you have the email addresses of your past customers, and you’re confident that they are happy with the service you provided, then why not send them a nice email thanking them for their custom before asking them to like your page?
 You could include a link to your Facebook page in the email to make life easier for them.

 Once you have asked your old customers to like your page, you should start asking any new customers that come your way to do the same.
 You should do this whilst they are in the showroom, and include links to your Facebook page in your email signature.
 Basically, take every opportunity you get to try and grow your following.